Livefull/SphereDiar/README.md

 ### Getting started

-To use the tools in this repository, setup an environment with:
+First, setup an environment with:

 ```
 Keras >= 2.2.4